 The Dilution Genes

-Cream: Unlike agouti, which can only act on the black gene, cream can modify any color it acts in conjunction with, though it is most commonly seen combined with chestnut, bay, and black.
+Cream: Cream can modify any color it acts in conjunction with, though it is most commonly recognized when combined with chestnut and bay.
 The cream gene is an incomplete dominant, meaning it is always expressed when it's present, but it acts differently in its heterozygous (1 copy of the gene) and homozygous (2 copies of the gene) states.
 Simply put, horses with one copy of the cream gene will have a diluted coat; horses with 2 copies will have a doubly diluted coat.
 Double dilutes always have blue eyes.
-The cream gene does not effect black hairs in it's single form, only in it's double form.
+The cream gene has very little noticeable effect on black hairs in its single form, but it is very obvious in its double form.

 Palomino: Chestnut + 1 Cream gene